RiccardoRiccio/Castle-War/README.md

 1. Clone this repository: `git clone https://github.com/RiccardoRiccio/Castle-War.git`
 2. Install the Pygame library: `pip install pygame`
-3. Unzip the sprite folder
+3. Unzip the sprites folder
+4. Inside the unzipped sprites folder there is another sprites folder, put that into the main folder (the one with codes, report, mp3 files etc)
-4. Run the game: `python castle_war.py`
+5. Run the game: `python castle_war.py`

 ## Gameplay